 Books to help with your financial planning in Australia

-The Barefoot Investor: The Only Money Guide You’ll Ever Need is something all new arrivals should buy.
+The Barefoot Investor: The Only Money Guide You’ll Ever Need and the Barefoot Investor for Families book are something all new arrivals should buy.
 It goes through getting your finances in order and covers everything from choosing the best super fund and health insurance for your needs to how to organise your debt and pay off your mortgage faster.
-I LOVE this book.
-It’s so easy to read and it makes sense of complicated information.
-It’s a great thing to read before you get here so you can hit the ground running (it means you’ll be organising your accounts in the right way from the beginning)
+I LOVE these two books.
+They’re so easy to read and they make sense of complicated information.
+It’s a great idea to read them before you get here so you can hit the ground running (it means you’ll be organising your accounts in the right way from the beginning too.)

 Australia books to help you unwind